alters-mit/magnebot/doc/magnebot_controller.md

 #### reach_for

-**`def reach_for(self, target: Dict[str, float], arm: Arm, check_if_possible: bool = True, absolute: bool = False, arrived_at: float = 0.125) -> ActionStatus`**
+**`def reach_for(self, target: Dict[str, float], arm: Arm, absolute: bool = False, arrived_at: float = 0.125) -> ActionStatus`**

 Reach for a target position.

-The action ends when the Magnebot's magnet reaches the target or the arm stops moving.
-The arm might stop moving if the motion is impossible, there's an obstacle in the way, if the arm is holding something heavy, and so on.
+The action ends when the Magnebot's magnet reaches arm stops moving.
+The arm might stop moving if it succeeded at finishing the motion, in which case the action is successful.
+Or, the arms might stop moving because the motion is impossible, there's an obstacle in the way, if the arm is holding something heavy, and so on.

 Possible [return values](action_status.md):

 - `success`
-- `too_far_to_reach`
+- `cannot_reach`
 - `failed_to_bend`